|

 In

-verse 21 he says “to keep yourself in God’s love while you wait for
+verse 21 Jude says "to keep yourself in God’s love while you wait

 We are to keep ourselves in God’s love.